How to compile/execute exploit code

 for screenshot.
 The avenues for attack here could be severe, from posting offensive material to mailing all the subscribers a letter informing them of this "free new banking software" or whatever...you see where I am heading with this.

 This type of cracking is easier to pull off then one might think.
 Searching for easy targets is simple and quick using the search engines...for instance just go to Google and search for sites containing the term (or the file): dcboard.cgi.
-Remember, learn and have fun but don't be a dick!
+Remember, learn and have fun but don't be a jerk!